binipringle/crim-outline/index.md

 <p style="margin-left:10%; margin-right:10%;"><b>Note:</b> If I truly believe the person I killed was not a human being but a ghost and did not have the awareness that the person is a human being, then I am not guilty because I don’t have the mens rea.
 Supposing the jury believes that I really believed it was a ghost.
 In NY you don’t have to look for specific intent because you just look at the mens rea – the definition of knowingly sec 15.05.
 How do you know what somebody actually knew?
 It is essentially up to the jury.</p>

-<p style="margin-left:7%; margin-right:10%;"><b>Perjury Hypo:></b>A government official is guilty of a crime if “she or he knowingly makes a false statement to the public about a hurricane”</p>
+<p style="margin-left:7%; margin-right:10%;"><b>Perjury Hypo:</b>A government official is guilty of a crime if “she or he knowingly makes a false statement to the public about a hurricane”</p>

-<p style="margin-left:10%; margin-right:10%;"><b>Hint:></b> use definition of “knowingly”</p>
+<p style="margin-left:10%; margin-right:10%;"><b>Hint:</b> use definition of “knowingly”</p>

-<p style="margin-left:7%; margin-right:10%;"><b>Hypo:></b> R charged with “recklessly causing serious physical injury to another by means of a deadly weapon” after he shot and wounded V with a rifle.
+<p style="margin-left:7%; margin-right:10%;"><b>Hypo:</b> R charged with “recklessly causing serious physical injury to another by means of a deadly weapon” after he shot and wounded V with a rifle.
 Defendant claims did not know gun was loaded.
 What would you need to define to determine if a defendant has a mistake of fact defense?</p>

-<p style="margin-left:10%; margin-right:10%;"><b>Analysis:></b> Look at NYPL definition of recklessly.
+<p style="margin-left:10%; margin-right:10%;"><b>Analysis:</b> Look at NYPL definition of recklessly.
 Did I know there was a risk?
 Was this a gross deviation from what a reasonable person could be expected to believe?
 You’d have to analyze and see.
 In NYPL and MPC all you have to look at is whether the offense satisfies the mens rea terms.
 Here, it would focus largely on whether I was aware there was a risk that the gun was loaded – defense could say there’s always a risk with a gun.</p>

 **Strict liability crimes and mistake of fact**

+Mistake of fact is an affirmative defense (an affirmative defense is a defense in which the defendant introduces evidence, which, if found to be credible, will negate criminal liability even if it is proven that the defendant committed the alleged acts).

+<p style="margin-left:7%; margin-right:10%;"><b>Garnett case:</b> 20-year old defendant with cognitive disabilities had sexual intercourse with 13-year old, who became pregnant) <i> See also Garnett under statutory interpretation, where there is a different rule.</p>

-A defendant cannot have a mistake of fact defense to a strict liability crime?
-There is no mens rea to negate (Garnett case - (20-year old defendant with cognitive disabilities had sexual intercourse with 13-year old, who became pregnant; charged with statutory rape; argued that there was a mens rea requirement in the statute so he could say he didn’t know and argue mistake of fact.
+<p style="margin-left:10%; margin-right:10%;"><b>Rule:</b> A defendant cannot have a mistake of fact defense to a strict liability crime because there is no mens rea to negate.</p>

+<p style="margin-left:10%; margin-right:10%;"><b>Notes:</b> Defendant was found guilty of second degree rape under the “statutory rape” law of Maryland.
+Defendant argued that there was a mens rea requirement in the statute so he could say he didn’t know and argue mistake of fact.
 Court determined that the legislative intent was not to include mens rea.
-Therefore, the offense was strict liability, so no mens rea).
+Therefore, the offense was strict liability.
+No mens rea was required, and the statute did not allow for the affirmative defense of mistake of fact.</p>

 ## Mistake of Law